jakob-david/numeric_option_pricing/README.md

 ### Analytical Result

-Since there exists an analytical solution for european options a price for such options can be calculated directly using the following formula:
+Since there exists an analytical solution for european options a price for such options can be calculated directly using the following formula where $N$ referes to the normal distribution:

 $$
 d_{1} = \frac{\ln \left(\tfrac{S}{K}\right) + \left(r - d + \tfrac{1}{2}\sigma^2\right)T}{\sigma \sqrt{T}}